k8spatterns/katacoda/22-Operator/02-check-operator-script.md

 `bat -r 31:39 operator.sh`{{execute}}

-This method in turn fetches all `ConfigWatcher` resources that refer to the ConfigMap for which the MODIFIED event has been fired.
+Here, the function fetches all `ConfigWatcher` resources that refer to the ConfigMap for which the MODIFIED event has been received.
 This is done via the function `get_config_watcher_for_cm`:

 `bat -r 41:50 operator.sh`{{execute}}